-All of the services performed by KPMG for the Company during 2020 and 2019 were either expressly pre-approved by the Audit Committee or were pre-approved in accordance with the Audit Committee Pre-Approval Policy, and the Audit Committee was provided with regular updates as to the nature of such services and fees paid for such services.
+All of the services performed by KPMG for the Company during 2021 and 2020 were either expressly pre-approved by the Audit Committee or were pre-approved in accordance with the Audit Committee Pre-Approval Policy, and the Audit Committee was provided with regular updates as to the nature of such services and fees paid for such services.

-PROPOSAL NO. 3 - SECOND AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED STOCK PLAN
+PROPOSAL NO. 3 - APPROVAL OF AMENDED AND RESTATED STOCK PLAN

-At the 2021 Annual Meeting, the Company's stockholders will be asked to approve the Second Amendment (the "Amendment") to the Fourth Amended and Restated Revlon, Inc. Stock Plan (as further amended, the "Plan"), attached to this Proxy Statement as Annex B. The Amendment provides for extending the expiration date of the Plan to August 1, 2030 and authorizing an additional 2,000,000 shares of Revlon Common Stock for issuance under the Plan.
+At the 2022 Annual Meeting, the Company's stockholders will be asked to approve the Fifth Amended and Restated Revlon, Inc. Stock Plan (the "Plan"), attached to this Proxy Statement as Annex B. The Plan amends and restated the Fourth Amended and Restated Revlon, Inc. Stock Plan (as previously amended, the "Prior Plan") and provides for authorizing an additional 2,000,000 shares of Revlon Common Stock for issuance under the Plan.

-The purposes of the Amendment are to continue to recruit, retain and incentivize eligible executives and other employees necessary to operate the Company; to incentivize Plan participants to achieve objectives which are tied to the achievement of the Company's business plan and strategy, to enhance shareholder value; and to reflect the Company's commitment to pay for performance.
-The Company believes that the Amendment continues to serve the Company's objectives of recruiting, retaining and compensating key employees and providing an appropriate incentive for them to execute the Company's business strategy.
+The purposes of the Plan are to continue to recruit, retain and incentivize eligible executives and other employees necessary to operate the Company; to incentivize Plan participants to achieve objectives which are tied to the achievement of the Company's business plan and strategy, to enhance shareholder value; and to reflect the Company's commitment to pay for performance.
+The Company believes that the Plan continues to serve the Company's objectives of recruiting, retaining and compensating key employees and providing an appropriate incentive for them to execute the Company's business strategy.

-In this Proposal No. 3, the Company is asking stockholders to approve the Amendment.
+In this Proposal No. 3, the Company is asking stockholders to approve the Plan.